SwarlosMigus5/arbitrage-finder/README.md

 <h1 align="center"> Arbitrage Finder </h1> <br>

 <p align="center">
   This microservice is responsible for finding the maximum amount of arbritage bets possible in a game.
-For it it will receive a list of odds from several bookmakers that combined with each other using a specific formula can become sure bets.
+For this it receives a list of odds from several bookmakers, combines the odds and finds the profit range using a specific formula.
 </p>

 ## Table of Contents